Montauban Ladies Open

 The Montauban Ladies Open is a women's professional golf tournament played as part of the LET Access Series, held since 2019 at Golf de Montauban L'Estang in Montauban, France.

+History

 In 2021, French amateur Marine Griffaut, a member of Texas State Bobcats women's golf team, earned her first professional win.

+In 2024, amateur Helen Briem won her first of 3 consecutive LETAS titles at the event.